 How do I get an estimate for repairs or re-upholstery?

-The easiest way to get a preliminary estimate is to email a picture of your furniture piece along with a description of the problem.
+The easiest way to get a preliminary estimate is to submit a picture of your furniture piece along with a description of the problem in our contact page.
 We will respond within a few days and provide you with our best estimate based on the pictures.
 This is a free service we provide to all of our customers.
 However, if you would like a more precise estimate you can bring the piece into our shop for evaluation, or for a fee we will come to your home or office to make an on-site evaluation.
-Please click on the CONTACT page to get started.
+Contact us to get started.

 How do I know if my piece is worth restoring?